Nearly 750,000 newborns lives could be saved every year with specific interventions for small and sick newborns.

 In order to achieve SDG 3 (to ensure healthy lives and promote well-being for all at all ages) focus is needed in improving care for every newborn, mainly in those who are born small (from prematurity or intrauterine growth restriction) or become ill.
 These babies are at high risk of dying or becoming disabled; an estimated 1 million of survivors in this group survive with a long-term disability.

-deaths happen in premature babies (less than 37 completed weeks of gestation) every year globally
+premature babies (less than 37 completed weeks of gestation) who die globally every year

 What can be done?